Thank you for taking the time to read this page.

 I will call you if you leave your number and a good time to speak to you as well.

-Many thanks for your time in sending me this information,
+Many thanks for your time taken in sending me this information,

 ©Carrie Henderson.
 All Rights Reserved.